SFDO-Tooling/sfdoc/README.md

 Production images are stored in a flat structure at the root of the bucket.
 Draft images are stored in a flat structure inside a folder at the root of the bucket (folder name is set as environment variable).
 Storing the items in a flat structure ensures clear and conside image URLs, but the tradeoff is that all image filenames must be unique, so that images aren't overwritten.

-sfdoc uploads linked images to the draft directory, then once the bundle changes are approved they are copied to the production directory (bucket root).
-If the bundle changes are rejected, draft images are left as they are.
+sfdoc uploads linked images to the draft directory, then once the bundle changes are approved they are copied to the production directory (bucket root) and deleted from the draft directory.

 ## Environment variables